 Bioremediation is an environmentally-responsible, energy-efficient and competitive alternative to disposing of contaminated soil in landfills.
 It is a proven and effective technology for the decontamination of soils containing an array of organic contaminants — ranging from straight-chain hydrocarbons to polycyclic organic compounds such as PAHs.
 Biological treatment systems do not involve significant energy inputs or result in the sterilization of the soil — unlike systems involving thermal or chemical processes.

-- Six soil remediation facilities (North York, Toronto, Pickering, Dorchester, Moose Creek and Brighton — all across Ontario’s Highway 401 corridor)
+- Seven Class 1 soil management sites (North York, Toronto, Pickering, Dorchester, Etobicoke, Moose Creek and Brighton)

-- Three clean fill sites in Ontario (Table 2:ICC or better)
+- Three reuse sites in Ontario (Table 2:ICC or better)

 - Receiving, consolidation and disposal of non-treatable soils at licensed disposal facilities

 - Biological treatment of highly-organic impacted soils

 All GFL soil remediation facilities are licensed and regulated by provincial environmental ministries.
 They operate to the highest standards of safety and quality, and collectively manage over 3.5 million tonnes of soil per year.

 GFL’s Project Area Tracking Hub (PATH) provides users an end-to-end soil management tracking software solution: